peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Status Attestation is a signed object that demonstrates the validity status of a digital credential.
-These attestations are ephemeral and periodically provided to holders, who can present these to Verifiers along with the corresponding digital credentials.
+These attestations are periodically provided to holders, who can present these to Verifiers along with the corresponding digital credentials.
 The approach outlined in this document